Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Lessons Learned

-\textit{Convince Management and Promote (X)AI Education} We found a correlation between employees' attitude towards AI and their rating of AI technology used in the company, but no correlation of this rating with demographic data except for company role.
-Each participant responded for the company level as well as the employee level, so no correlation or a negative correlation represents a clear indicator of need for improvement of the implementation of AI technologies.
-For XAI, we found that the knowledge and the attitude about XAI depend on the educational background and the company position of the employees.
-These findings are similar to the ones of Weitz et al. \cite{weitz2021demystifying} who found that demographic information such as age and gender have no impact on users' perception of (X)AI in an educational setting, but the educational background has an impact on the trustworthiness of the AI system.
-Hence, it is highly worthwhile to create and foster a positive attitude towards AI from the very beginning, especially in the leading management, in order to achieve appropriate trust and a successful usage of deployed AI technologies later on.
-Appropriate trust refers to a trust in a technical system that matches the true capabilities of it \cite{lee2004trust}.
-Since it is one of the goals of XAI to support appropriate trust in AI technology \cite{hoffman2018MetricsXAI}, trainings that include XAI techniques could be the key.
+For AI, we found no correlations between employees' attitudes towards AI with demographic data except for a negative correlation with their company role.
+For XAI, we found that the knowledge and the attitude about XAI are positively correlated to the educational background while it was negatively correlated to the company position of the employees.
+Similar to our findings, Weitz et al. \cite{weitz2021demystifying} found that demographic information such as age and gender do not impact users' perception of (X)AI in an educational setting.
+In contrast, a higher educational background positively impacted participants' trustworthiness in the AI system.

+\textbf{Suggestion:} Hence, it is highly worthwhile to create and foster a positive attitude towards AI from the beginning, especially in the leading management, to achieve appropriate trust\footnote{Appropriate trust refers to trust in a technical system that matches its true capabilities \cite{lee2004trust}} and successful usage of deployed AI technologies later.
+Lichtenthaler \cite{lichtenthaler2019extremes} highlights the challenge to foster positive attributes towards AI in employees.
+He suggests assigning employees as ``gatekeepers'' to support the usage of AI in the company by positively influencing other employees.
+However, supporting appropriate trust in AI by XAI that also highlights the faults and errors of AI could be challenging, for that solutions should be investigated in more detail in the future.